shesek/proof-of-hodl/README.md

 ## cli
-The ```lock``` command takes a lock-duration, a refund address and an optional message, creates an address where funds to be locked can be deposited and once a payment was received, present the redeeming transaction to be saved and broadcast when the time arrives.
+The ```lock``` command takes a lock-duration, a refund address and an optional message, creates an address where funds to be locked can be deposited and once a payment was received, present the redeeming transaction so it can be saved and broadcast when the time arrives.
 It also provides a proof that can be shared and verified using the ```verify``` command.

  ```bash
 hodl lock --duration 10 --refund [addr] 'I support SegWit'